PierPaoloAnnisAccenture/Testing/README.md

 	},<<ConfigurationJSON>>, <<HeightTop>>, <<OriginJSON>>, <<DestinationJSON>>);

 Note:
-HeightTop is the position in pixel in top where put the map.
+ConfigurationJSON example is bellow in the end HeightTop is the position in pixel in top where put the map.
 It is valid only for Android.
+OriginJSON example is bellow in the end DestinationJSON example is bellow in the end

 close map

 Close the map view

 	BlueGPS.closeBlock(function(message) {